 If you’re a foster, adoptive or kinship parent in Atlantic, Camden, Cape May, Gloucester, Salem, Cumberland, Mercer, Hunterdon, Somerset or Warren County New Jersey who needs support or assistance, contact me today or reach out to me in our LGBTQIA group at FAFS’ Online Support Network.
 Sign up.
 Already have an account?
 Log In.

-Meet Jessica Hernandez, FAFS Family Advocate (Camden, Gloucester, Hunterdon, Mercer, Salem, Warren)
+Meet Jessica Hernandez, FAFS Family Advocate (Camden, Gloucester, Hunterdon, Mercer, Morris, Salem, Warren)

 As a FAFS’ Family Advocate (FFA), my goal is to assist resource parents by providing them with the resources and supports in their area along with Division of Child Protection and Permanency (DCP&P) and Office of Licensing (OOL) policy and procedure breakdowns and clarifications.